 8020 Consultant Scott Longacre has guided accounting integrations in Mergers & Acquisitions (“M&A”) since 2001.
 As a Consultant, Scott has performed system implementations, re-engineered business processes, created forecasting and budgeting models, and managed internal and external financial reporting.
 He has successfully filled the role of interim CFO for several companies, managing them through the acquisition as well as post acquisition integration plan template for the acquiring companies.

 We asked Scott to share his advice about the best way to ensure a smooth accounting integration in an M&A transaction.

-Q: What are the greatest challenges companies face when integrating accounting systems in a merger and acquisition?
+Q: What are the greatest challenges companies face regarding accounting integration systems in a merger and acquisition?

 A: When you are merging two companies – particularly when a smaller company has been acquired by a much larger one – there will inevitably be cultural, IT and methodology differences that pose challenges.
 For example, one company might value inventory differently than the other, have a different methodology for revenue recognition, different capitalization thresholds, or one might have lax internal controls while the other is much stricter.

 The two greatest challenges that I see across the board involve people and systems.
 First, there is almost always a personality and culture clash.
 In my role, I act as mediator to make sure that each side is heard and then build consensus to enable the accounting teams of the acquirer and the acquired to work together.
 Understanding where each side is coming from and helping each side build their case, while at the same time helping them see the merits of the other side’s position, is arguably the most important trait to effectively facilitate the integration.

 Integrating systems is more technical, but it is also about people.
 Leaders of the acquired company are accustomed to doing and seeing things a particular way and you have to figure out a method to transition them to a new system, plus translate data and reports into a format that is useable and meaningful to the people managing the business.